nitay12/messaging-app-ms/README.md

 ```

 ### Usage
-To send a message to the consumer, make a POST request to `localhost:8080/messages`.
+To send a message to the producer, make a POST request to `localhost:8080/messages`.

 Request body example:
 ```json